RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 # 3D World

 ## Level Design Limitations
-The game was designed around the Playstations limitation and so the design is the reason that crash bandicoot's levels look so rich and vibrant trees Hills in terms in the levels ensured that there was never too much being shown on screen at once for the PlayStation to handle if a polygon was obscured by something like a fern or a bush the game engine was smart enough to ignore that polygon entirely.
+The game was designed around the Playstation's limitations and so levels needed to be planned accordingly to fit in the limited memory and processing power the Playstation had available.

+The levels ensured that there was never too much being shown on screen at once, if a polygon was obscured by something like a fern or a bush the game engine was smart enough to ignore that polygon entirely.

 So if the developers ever had too many polygons on the screen they could actually just add in a bush to fix the problem [^1]!